xavmarch13/dataffoneurs-story/_posts/2024-12-11-general-emotion.md

 Neo's analysis reveals that some emotions, such as anger, joy, and disgust, follow very similar trajectories regardless of the genre.
 In contrast, emotions like fear, sadness, and surprise show significant variability depending on the type of story being told.

-Joy usually starts high, then drops as we move further in the story, only to rise back up at the end, reflecting resoltuion
+Joy usually starts high, then drops as we move further in the story, only to rise back up at the end, reflecting resolution

 But Neo, ever the questioner, probes further.
 Why do some genres, like Horror or Romance, deviate from this structure?
 The answer lies in how emotions function within different storytelling frameworks and this distinction can be understood by examining the **storytelling conventions** and the **inherent characteristics** of these emotions.